brimdata/zed/docs/language/operators.md

 #### Example #2:

-As long as some of the named fields are present, these will be returned.
-No warning is generated regarding absent fields.
-For instance, the following query is run against all three of our data sources and returns values from our school data that includes fields for both `School` and `Website`, values from our web address data that have the `Website` and `addr` fields, and nothing from the test score data since it has none of these fields.
+As long as some of the named fields are present, they are returned while absent fields are `error("missing")`.
+For instance, the following query is run against all three of our data sources and returns values from our school data that includes fields for both `School` and `Website`, values from our web address data that have the `Website` and `addr` fields, and the missing value from the test score data since it has none of these fields.

 ```mdtest-command dir=testdata/edu
 zq -z 'yosemiteuhsd | cut School,Website,addr' *.zson